 - And the like button was clicked 1.8 million+ times.

-However, it is worth noting that Facebook is not a magical, money-generating machine.
+However, Facebook is not a magical, money-generating machine.
 There are definitely pros and cons to using Facebook for your business.
 Let's break down some common Facebook myths so you can decide whether or not it's the right platform for you.

 "I should click the 'Boost' button."

 Unfortunately, I have heard of a few businesses that have been duped by the "Boost" button underneath a Facebook post.
 Since it's right there, many people assume that clicking said button is the way to promote their posts.
 However, the "Boost" button is finicky and has an unfortunate tendency toward charging you money without delivering results.

 Let it serve as a reminder to you that you should be boosting your posts in Ad Manager.
 You should not be conducting any of your Facebook advertising through the "Boost" button—all of your ads should be created, monitored and reported on in the manager.

 "I have 1,000 followers, so 1,000 people will see every post."